 One thing that I don’t like so much is that some of the more intricately detailed illustrations have very small details that are hard to color unless you have super sharp or thin points on your colored pencil.
 I don’t have much experience with new adult coloring books, but I think this is a common problem, and I wouldn’t consider it a deterrent to getting this Bible.
 Another drawback is that I would consider both the outer cover, endpapers design, and a majority of the illustrations to be on the feminine side, which may prevent some people, especially boys and men, from wanting to own this Bible.
 I hope that eventually a more neutral design will be offered.

 Overall, I highly recommend the Inspire Bible, and had I not received it for free by winning their contest, I would have eventually purchased it myself.
-The Inspire Bible is available for preorder on Amazon and other Christian retailer websites where Bibles are sold, and it releases March 22.
-You can also watch me flip-through this Bible here.
+To order your own Inspire Bible from Amazon, click here (affiliate link).

-(Side note: I was not asked to do this review or compensated in any way in exchange for a review; I merely wrote this to share my personal feelings on this new Bible for others.
-I won my free copy on my own merit.)
+Please note this post contains Amazon affiliate links.
+This means I receive a small commission when you purchase through the link at no additional cost to you.
+All pictures and opinions in this blog post are my own.
+I was not asked to do this review or compensated in any way in exchange for a review; I merely wrote this to share my personal feelings on this new Bible for others.
+I won my free copy on my own merit.